How to Write an Article Critique

 The answers to the above questions are clearly defined in the abstract and introduction of the paper.

 Is it comprehensive?
-Is the review a logic summary with sufficient critique?
+Is the review a logical summary with sufficient critique?
 For scientific articles, is the review timely?

 The literature review requires a search strategy that involves exquisite literature search.
 In addition, the review should reveal concrete reasons for the research.